 Allen has over 25 years of investment banking experience across the world, most of it at Goldman Sachs (GS).
 At GS, he served as Head of the Mexico Team, COO for the Latin American Group, Head of Emerging Markets for the Investment Banking Division, Head of Russia and CIS, co-Head of General Industrials, and Head of the Spanish Team.
 Allen finished his career at GS as one of the seven members of the Firmwide Commitments Committee responsible for authorizing all equity underwritings carried out by the firm and monitoring commercial and reputational risks.

-Allen is Chairman of the Board of Millicom International Cellular S.A. (a telecom company with a focus on emerging markets), Member of the Board of AB Investment Kinnevik (listed company in Sweden), and Chairman of the Board of RLD (the first fund established by BK Partners).
-He is also Chairman of the Council of the Graduate School of Arts and Sciences at Harvard University, Member of the Campaign Board of the Historic Royal Palaces in the United Kingdom, and Member of the Royal Institute of International Affairs.
+Allen is Chairman of the Board of RLD (the first fund established by BK Partners), Chairman Emeritus of the Council of the Graduate School of Arts and Sciences at Harvard University, Member of the Campaign Board of the Historic Royal Palaces in the United Kingdom, and Member of the Royal Institute of International Affairs.

 Allen graduated Summa Cum Laude with a B.A. in Economics from the Instituto Tecnológico Autónomo de México.
 He also obtained a Ph.D. in Economics from Harvard University where he was a Fulbright Scholar.